 Herbs typically contain a lot of calcium, which can cause bladder stones in guinea pigs.
 Guinea pigs absorb 20% more calcium from their foods than we do, so stones can form more easily for them.
-Because of this, all herbs are best fed in limited quantities 2-3 times a week at most.
+Because of this, all herbs are best fed in limited quantities once or twice a week.

 You can also check out the Guinea Pig Food Chart for an alphabetical list of everything your piggy can eat and how often they can have it, along with calcium and Vitamin C levels for each food.

-*Important Note: The quantity of herbs shown in the photos is for visual purposes only and not indicative of the correct amount to feed your guinea pig in one serving.
+*Important Note: The quantity of herbs shown in the photos is for visual purposes only and is not necessarily indicative of the correct amount to feed your guinea pig in one serving.

 Calcium and Vitamin C Content in Herbs